kubedb/docs/docs/guides/proxysql/monitoring/using-builtin-prometheus.md

 **Deploy Prometheus:**

-Now, we are ready to deploy Prometheus server.
-We are going to use following [deployment](https://github.com/appscode/third-party-tools/blob/master/monitoring/prometheus/builtin/artifacts/deployment.yaml) to deploy Prometheus server.
+Now, we are ready to deploy the Prometheus server.
+We are going to use the following [deployment](https://github.com/appscode/third-party-tools/blob/master/monitoring/prometheus/builtin/artifacts/deployment.yaml) to deploy the Prometheus server.

 Let's deploy the Prometheus server.